UMDLARS/PDP-12_Tools/unmodified-umd-disks/boot-changes.md

 ### Adding PDP-12 FORTRAN Libraries
 There are a few PDP-12 specific FORTRAN libraries that allow the use of PDP-12 specific features within FORTRAN.
 By default, the PiDP-8/I project does not include these libraries, but we can add them.
-Additionally, the PiDP-8/I includes the `CLK8A` library, which doesn't work on the PDP-12, instead of the `CLOCK` library.
+Additionally, PiDP-8/I includes the `CLK8A` library, which doesn't work on the PDP-12, instead of the `CLOCK` library.
 We can also replace the `CLK8A` library with the `CLOCK` library.

 This section assumes that disk 3 is the UMD resource disk (`unmodified-umd-disks/umd-resource.rk05` is `disks/disk3.rk05`).